-- do not provide any assurance services (including audit or review engagements) but do provide other services including compilations in which the services may be relied upon or used by a third party and the prescribed wording for the Notice to Reader is used, taxation, accounting, internal audit, controllership, insolvency services, or business advisory services.
+- Do not provide any assurance services (including audit or review engagements) but do provide other services including: compilations in which the services may be relied upon or used by a third party and the prescribed wording for the Notice to Reader is used, taxation, accounting, internal audit, controllership, insolvency services or business advisory services.

-- Remit a PAL application fee
+- Remit a PAL application fee.

 Each new PAL is effective as of the date on which it is approved by the PALB and expires on October 31 each year.
 You must renew your PAL on an annual basis if you wish to maintain public accounting rights in Ontario.
 You may not use the designation Licensed Public Accountant or its abbreviation LPA unless your PAL is in good standing and has not expired or been revoked.

-For more details on the Public Accounting Licensure requirements, refer to Regulation 9-1 or the Licensing FAQs below.
+For more details on the Public Accounting Licensure requirements, refer to Regulation 17-1 or the Licensing FAQs below.